natvernier/adoption-operating-system/README.md

 ## Role in the portfolio

-This is the flagship strategy repository.
+This is the core strategy repository.

 It documents how AI adoption can move from abstract ambition to operating reality: workflows, decision rights, rituals, KPI trees, governance interfaces and scaling models.